How awesome would it be to get paid to drink beer?

 You shouldn’t be surprised that you can get paid to drink beer.

 As you can imagine, the demand for full-time beer tasting jobs is high and there are very few opportunities available.

 It’s a legitimate career, but it’s safe to assume that beer tasting jobs have low attrition rates.

-If you do go with the Secret Hopper and Pint Pass route, don’t expect to turn this into a full-time job.
+If you do go with the beer auditor or secret shopper route, don’t expect to turn this into a full-time job.
 Make it a fun way to earn a little with beer you’re already going to try anyway.